I always delude myself, I guess, into thinking if I'm enjoying myself, maybe the listeners are.

 It's a whole nother kind of war.

-But we always see this through the lens of who's the commander in chief, and are you glad or not glad that you know President X is commander in chief?
+But we always see this through the lens of who's the commander-in-chief, and are you glad or not glad that President X is commander-in-chief?

-A president whom you admire and whom you voted for.
+A president whom you admire and whom you voted for, being commander-in-chief and able to deploy whomever, whenever, oh, no problem.

-Where is he gonna deploy stuff and for what empty political purpose and how ineptly will it be done?
+And for what empty political purpose, and how ineptly will it be done?

 Fair questions all, but you know what?